MENU

 Jessica Stockdale

-Jessica is a faculty member with interests in mathematical and statistical modelling of infectious disease outbreaks, particularly using genomic data.
+Jessica Stockdale is an Assistant Professor of Mathematics with interests in mathematical and statistical modelling of infectious disease outbreaks, particularly using genomic data.
 Before moving to SFU in October 2018, she completed her PhD at the University of Nottingham, UK, working on Bayesian computational methods for stochastic epidemics.
 Her current projects focus on modelling of pathogen genomic data to better understand transmission and evolution, and predict future infection.

 Cedric Chauve

-Cedric Chauve holds a PhD and Habilitation in Theoretical Computer Science from Bordeaux University and is a Professor of Mathematics at SFU.
-His research interest include the development of algorithms and software tool for analyzing genomic data, in comparative genomics, cancer genomics and pathogens genomics.
+Cedric Chauve is a Professor of Mathematics who holds a PhD and Habilitation in Theoretical Computer Science from Bordeaux University.
+His research interests include the development of algorithms and software tool for analyzing genomic data, in comparative genomics, cancer genomics and pathogen genomics.

 Ailene MacPherson

-Ailene uses mathematical and statistical tools to address questions at the intersection of evolution, ecology, and epidemiology.
+Ailene MacPherson is an Assitant Professor of Mathematics who uses mathematical and statistical tools to address questions at the intersection of evolution, ecology, and epidemiology.
 Ailene develops phylodynamic (phylogenies+ epidemiological dynamics) methods to understand and control ongoing epidemics.
 In particular, Ailene's research focuses on quantifying how both host and pathogen genetics shape disease spread and severity.
 Additionally, Ailene strives to understand how these complex coevolutionary interactions shape the biological diversity of the natural world by studying the genetics and evolutionary dynamics of long-term associations between hosts and their infectious pathogens.

 Ben Ashby

-I am a mathematical biologist interested in the ecology and evolution of hosts and parasites.
-I use mathematical models to study how parasites spread through populations and how traits such as infectivity and virulence evolve, and in turn how this affects the evolution of host traits such as resistance or mating strategies.
-My research covers a broad range of topics in biology, including infectious diseases, the evolution and maintenance of diversity across space and time, sexual selection and reproductive strategies, and niche evolution.
+Ben Ashby is a Professor of Mathematics.
+He is a mathematical biologist interested in the ecology and evolution of hosts and parasites.
+He uses mathematical models to study how parasites spread through populations and how traits such as infectivity and virulence evolve, and in turn how this affects the evolution of host traits such as resistance or mating strategies.
+His research covers a broad range of topics in biology, including infectious diseases, the evolution and maintenance of diversity across space and time, sexual selection and reproductive strategies, and niche evolution.

 Lloyd Elliott